Welcome to the Oquirrh Mountain District (#6)

 Upcoming District Events & Activities

-Roundtable meeting for all families of Scouting, Second Thursday of each month at 7:00 PM at the LDS Church at 4195 S. 6000 West (Pink Church)
+NEW LOCATION FOR Roundtable meeting for all families of Scouting, Second Thursday of each month at 7:00 PM at the LDS Church at 5000 West Pavant Ave.
+(3725 S.)

 Merit Badge Counselor training, COR Training & Youth Protection training, before Roundtable meetings, the training starts at 6:30 PM in the Pink Church